hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 command.
 ```

-Now that the JAR file is downloaded and ready to use, lets create a Python SDK using the openAPI generator JAR file.
-The following command line is used for generating a Python client library using the openapi-generator.jar file.
+Now that the JAR file is downloaded and ready to be used, lets create a Python SDK using the OpenAPI generator JAR file.
+The following command line is used for generating a Python client library using the *openapi-generator-cli.jar* file.

 ```shell
 ~$ java -jar openapi-generator-cli.jar generate -i storage-api.yaml -g python -o sdks/dscc-python-sdk